GSA-TTS/identity-site/_pages/help.md

 code you receive expires after 5 minutes and can only be used once.
 If you miss entering the security code within the 5 minutes or you just missed the phone call, just request a new security code.
-Each security code is only good once, so no one can steal one you’ve already used.
+Each security code is only good once, so no one can steal one you've already used.
 We limit requests to three every 15 minutes, but otherwise you can request as many codes as you need.

-### If I don’t have my phone with me, can I still sign in?
+### If I don't have my phone with me, can I still sign in?

 It is necessary to have your phone in order to get the security key to sign in.
-But if you don’t have your phone with you, you will need the personal key you received when you created your account.
+But if you don't have your phone with you, you will need the personal key you received when you created your account.
 Enter the personal key when instructed and select submit.
 Once you are signed in, you will immediately get a new personal key.
-Please store the personal key in a safe place separately from your phone since the personal key will let you sign in to your account in case you don’t have your phone with you.
+Please store the personal key in a safe place separately from your phone since the personal key will let you sign in to your account in case you don't have your phone with you.

-We encourage you to store your personal key somewhere other than your computer or mobile device — this way, you’ll be able to access your personal key even if your device is stolen or your online accounts are hacked.
+We encourage you to store your personal key somewhere other than your computer or mobile device — this way, you'll be able to access your personal key even if your device is stolen or your online accounts are hacked.

-### I can’t remember where my personal key is and I don’t have my phone with me.
+### I can't remember where my personal key is and I don't have my phone with me.

-If you don’t have your phone or your personal key, you may need to create a new account and re-verify your personal information.
+If you don't have your phone or your personal key, you may need to create a new account and re-verify your personal information.
 To create a new account, you will need to use a different email address than you did when you created your first account.
 For urgent matters — for example, to check the status of an in-progress application — you may want to directly contact the government agency.

-Or, if you don’t have your personal key and phone, call 1-844-USLOGIN to talk to an information specialist between the hours of 8 a.m. and 8 p.m.
+Or, if you don't have your personal key and phone, call 1-844-USLOGIN to talk to an information specialist between the hours of 8 a.m. and 8 p.m.
 Eastern Time, Monday through Friday, except federal holidays.